 - Plat conditions such as building setback lines (BSBL) should not be confused with zoning setback lines and minimum floor elevations.
 Note: Refer back to “Easements” and “Critical Areas” for additional information.

 - Building height calculations: Calculate height from elevations taken at evenly spaced intervals not to exceed 10' around the perimeter of the structure.
 Show the table calculations on the site plan.
 On the elevations sheets, show the existing and finished grades and the height calculation to indicate compliance with the height limit.
-Refer to Building Height Requirements for more information on height measurement and limits.

 - FEMA floodplain elevation must be shown for sites on a shoreline and any streams with a floodplain mapped by FEMA.